 - The Wookiee crossbow in particular included a Charged Attack with its primary firing mode, and its secondary fire was a projectile that could rebound off of walls.

-- Perhaps lazy programming or a lampshade hanging, in Jedi Academy, toggling a console command changed Force Lightning into a flamethrower.
+- Perhaps lazy programming or a lampshade hanging, in Jedi Knight: Jedi Academy, toggling a console command changed Force Lightning into a flamethrower.

-- The lightsaber actually did get a secondary fire in Jedi Knight II: the saber throw power.
+- The lightsaber actually did get a secondary fire in Jedi Knight II: Jedi Outcast: the Saber Throw power.

 - Every weapon in the Unreal series.
 This also extends to vehicles and mod weapons.